+- Time Frame

+- Short Term: 0 to 5 years

+- For example, the period for hazard mitigation planning, capital improvements, or jurisdictions budget cycles.

+- Medium Term: 5 to 10 years

+- For example, the period for structural projects, regulation, education and outreach, natural systems protections, or comprehensive plans.

+- Long Term: 10+ years

-- Time Frame - Short Term: For example, the period for hazard mitigation planning, capital improvements, or jurisdictions budget cycles. - Medium Term: For example, the period for structural projects, regulation, education and outreach, natural systems protections, or comprehensive plans. - Long Term: For example, the period for comprehensive plans, economic development plans, transportation plans, climate action plans, or the lifetime of infrastructure assets.
+- For example, the period for comprehensive plans, economic development plans, transportation plans, climate action plans, or the lifetime of infrastructure assets.